jbcolby0063/til/README.md

 # TIL
 >Today I learned

 We learn new things every day: new concepts, tricks, and skills.
-And this repo is to record things that I learned through videos, editorial, and projects.
+And this repo is to record those things that I learned through videos, editorial, and projects.

 ----
 ### Algorithms